 Be Careful About High MERV Ratings

-While a higher MERV number may offer better filtration efficiency, it is very important to understand that too high a MERV filter may also cost you more to operate your furnace and AC system.
+While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also cost you more to operate your heating and air conditioning system.
 The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
-Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.
+Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

-Consider it this way, the most efficient ‘filter’ would probably be a piece of plywood that prevents ALL contaminants and all the air from entering your Rochester home.
-That's all-out air filtration, but would also be the least comfortable way to go.
+Consider it this way, the most efficient ‘filter’ would probably be a piece of plywood that would just trap ALL contaminants and all the air from entering your Rochester home.
+That's maximum air filtration, but would also be the least comfortable way to go.

 A safe bet for most systems would be a MERV 6-8.
 A higher MERV filter should be used based upon the advice of your Strogen's Service Experts representative to verify your system has the capability of moving the correct quantity of air through higher efficiency filters.
 You probably do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family suffers from allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.